pierce403/bitcoin/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/bitcoin-qt (GUI, 32-bit)
+- bin/32/hydracoin-qt (GUI, 32-bit)
-- bin/32/bitcoind (headless, 32-bit)
+- bin/32/hydracoind (headless, 32-bit)
-- bin/64/bitcoin-qt (GUI, 64-bit)
+- bin/64/hydracoin-qt (GUI, 64-bit)
-- bin/64/bitcoind (headless, 64-bit)
+- bin/64/hydracoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory and run bitcoin-qt.exe.
+Unpack the files into a directory and run hydracoin-qt.exe.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Bitcoin Wiki](https://en.hydracoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#bitcoin](http://webchat.freenode.net?channels=bitcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitcoin).
+* Ask for help on [#hydracoin](http://webchat.freenode.net?channels=hydracoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=hydracoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [technical support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [BitcoinTalk](https://hydracointalk.org/) forums, in the [technical support board](https://hydracointalk.org/index.php?board=4.0).

 Building
 ---------------------